x-actly/Eve-Online-Mining-Bot/README.md

-# Mining Bot Alpha Owl-Edition
+# Eve Online Mining Bot

 The Mining Bot Alpha Owl-Edition is a Python program developed to automate mining in EVE Online.
-This bot utilizes the Tkinter framework for its user interface and requires several external Python modules listed in the `requirements.txt` file.
+This bot utilizes the pyautogui framework to simulate user inputs.
+It requires several external Python modules listed in the `requirements.txt` file.

 ## Features